 Infants do not respond well to pure tone audiometry and responses from children are often unreliable.
 In this case, the audiologist will conduct an ASSR test to measure the threshold.

-- The hearing loss percentage is calculated by taking the average of the pure tone thresholds at 500 Hz, 1000 Hz, 2000 Hz and 4000 Hz.
+The hearing disability percentage is calculated by taking the average of the pure tone thresholds at 500 Hz, 1000 Hz, 2000 Hz and 4000 Hz and applying the formula below:

 Hearing Loss Percentage Formula